 gloriana35 Posted October 2, 2021 Share Posted October 2, 2021 I hope I do not sound flippant - ask them.
 There is no reason, in itself, why a religious cannot use such products, but I can imagine a possibility that, in austere communities, at best one might have to have family provide them.
 Some just might think that more than soap is a violation of poverty.
 Link to comment Share on other sites More sharing options...

-InnerMonk Posted October 2, 2021 Author Share Posted October 2, 2021 12 minutes ago, gloriana35 said: I hope I do not sound flippant - ask them.
+InnerMonk Posted October 2, 2021 Author Share Posted October 2, 2021 On 10/2/2021 at 10:06 AM, gloriana35 said: I hope I do not sound flippant - ask them.
 There is no reason, in itself, why a religious cannot use such products, but I can imagine a possibility that, in austere communities, at best one might have to have family provide them.
 Some just might think that more than soap is a violation of poverty.
-You think they wouldn’t mind if I ask them?
+Expand You think they wouldn’t mind if I ask them?
 I’m afraid that they might see me as superficial and only caring about such things.
 And yes that’s why I’m asking, because I feel like some will think that more than soap is a violation of poverty.
 I do see some monks use hair products to keep their hair looking neat and clean though so isn’t that the same as skin care to some extent?
 Link to comment Share on other sites More sharing options...

 Nunsuch Posted October 2, 2021 Share Posted October 2, 2021 The use of expensive products might well be seen as a violation of poverty.
 As for family paying for them, most gifts are also turned over to the community, and so being singled out with such gifts will likely also be a no-no. Finally, depending on the community, the desire to have a distinctive regimen like this might be seen as a challenge to humility, and even a violation of obedience or chastity.
 I would ask if you were willing to give up such things.
 Religious life involves sacrifice and, to some extent, "death to self."
 If you are not, that may be an indication that this is not your path.
 On the other hand, many communities (though not usually enclosed ones) provide members with personal allowances.
 If you were to spend such funds on personal care items, that would probably be okay.
 However, these funds usually don't start until after profession.
 Link to comment Share on other sites More sharing options...